Passengers finally begin to leave coronavirus-hit cruise ship in Japan

 Princess Cruises Executive Vice President Rai Caluori said in a video message this week that the company is doing all it can to ensure the comfort and safety of all those aboard.

-Apart from the passengers on the cruise ship, Japan confirmed its first fatality from COVID-19 on Friday, which increases the total number of deaths outside mainland China to three.
+Apart from the passengers on the cruise ship, Japan confirmed its first fatality from COVID-19 — the disease caused by the coronavirus — on Friday, which increases the total number of deaths outside mainland China to three.
 There has been one fatality in Hong Kong and one in the Philippines.

-There have been 40 cases of COVID-19 reported so far in Japan, 36 of which involved patients who showed symptoms of the illness.
+There have been 40 cases of coronavirus reported so far in Japan, 36 of which involved patients who showed symptoms of the illness.

-China’s national health commission has confirmed more than 60,000 cases of COVID-19 in mainland China, as of Friday morning and almost 1,400 virus-related deaths.
+China’s national health commission has confirmed more than 60,000 cases of coronavirus in mainland China, as of Friday morning and almost 1,400 virus-related deaths.

 "Wartime controls" are continuing to be implemented across different cities Friday in the Hubei province — where the virus is thought to have originated.